CallMeAmartya/JChess/README.md

 ## Overview
 This project aims to develop a chess engine in Java.
 It provides functionalities to play chess, analyze moves, and test various aspects of the game.

+## Usage
+Simply clone the repository and run JChess.java to fire up the GUI.
+Please ensure you have jdk 17 on your machine, and add guava-19.0 as an external dependency to this project.

 ## Testing Guide
 To test the chess engine functionalities, follow these steps: